pranavbhattad/Face-Recognition/installer.md

 If you are lucky enough, then go in your terminal and type:
 `pip install -r requirements.txt.`

-Your Packages will be installed.
-And around 90% of the time, it will not be installed.
-Don't Worry if not Installed.
-We have a way you can install it easily.
-We will list out the way we will be able to Install this Package.
+Your packages would install.
+Most of the time, people have a problem, including me.
+And here is the solution.

 ### Step 1
 You need to have a **64 Bit** Python Version.
 If you don't have it, you can install it from python.org/downloads.